wpbrown/oakproxy/README.md

     Package Name (NTLM only):	-
     Key Length:		0
 ```
-Azure AD Application Proxy also uses Kerberos Constrained Delegation in a simliar fashion to OAKProxy.
+Azure AD Application Proxy also uses Kerberos Constrained Delegation in a similar fashion to OAKProxy.
 See [their guide](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy-back-end-kerberos-constrained-delegation-how-to) for additional troubleshooting steps.

 # Roadmap